arianecrestani/Travel-App/README.md

 * If the destination date is within 16 days, the day of the destination date will shine on the screen

-* current temperature, maximum and minimum temperature of the destination.
+* Current temperature, maximum and minimum temperature of the destination.

-* how many days are left for the trip
+* How many days are left for the trip